itshimanshu010/sickskill-angular/README.md

-# SickSkill — A 30-Day Angular Skill Mastery Project
+# SickSkill — A Skill Mastery Project

 > A hands-on 30-day Angular challenge to master RxJS, architecture, testing, and advanced tools — built as a scalable Skill Tracker Dashboard.
 Designed for future integration with [Jobang](https://github.com/itshimanshu010/jobang), a career platform for freshers.